binhlecong/weather_app/README.md

 - [x] Delete search data
 - [x] Drag and drop to reposition weather tile
 - [x] Show bigger DragTarget when use long press on tile
-- [ ] Save tile position after dragging
+- [ ] Save cities position after dragging
-- [ ] Animation for the dragging action + scrolldown when hit limit
+- [ ] Add or remove city in homepage
 - [x] Snackbar (anounce that page is reloaded)
 - [ ] Responsice design

-## Lesson learned
-- The "widget" folder is for reusable widget only
-- The "key" attribute is very important: https://www.youtube.com/watch?v=kn0EOS-ZiIc&ab_channel=GoogleDevelopers